bramswenson/harmonize/README.md

       # By default harmonize expects a class method to be implemented
       # that knows how to provide the source data feed
-      # The name of this method
       def self.harmonize_source_default
         # parse the csv file and return
         # an collection of hash like objects
       end
     end

-With our Store model wired up as above, we will get a new class method on our model .harmonize_default!.
-When we call .harmonize_default! harmonize will use the default strategy to harmonize the source with the target.
-In order to understand what actions are taken to bring the targets into harmony, we need to understand Harmonize::Strategies, but first lets look at how we configure harmonize.
+With our Store model wired up as above, we will get a new class method on our model called "harmonize_default!".
+When we call harmonize_default! harmonize will use the default strategy to harmonize the source records with the target records.
+In order to understand what actions are taken to bring the targets into harmony, we need to understand Harmonize::Strategies, but that is getting us ahead of ourselves.
+First lets look at how we configure harmonize.

 ## Harmonize::Configuration

 Each call to harmonize creates a Harmonize::Configuration instance that defines how to configure a harmonizer.
-Here is an example using all the currently available configuration options:
+Here is an example using all the currently available configuration options using non-default settings:

     class Store < ActiveRecord::Base
       harmonize do |config|